What Does a Machinist Do?

 You might need to spend a lot of time on your feet when working as a machinist.
 For that reason, physical strength and endurance are usually required.

 How to Become a Machinist

 You might be able to train on the job or through an apprenticeship if you want to become a machinist.
 Another option is to complete a career certificate in machining technologies.
 Orange Technical College offers a machining technologies certificate program that is 15 months in duration.
 At the end of the program, you’ll be ready to take the SOLIDWORKS Associate certification exam.

 During the career certificate program, you’re likely to take courses in blueprint reading, lathe, mill, drill press, and grinder operations, precision measuring and CNC machining tools.
 The program also includes training in SOLIDWORKS.

 After you’ve earned your certificate and have found a job as a machinist, what can you expect from your career?
-As of 2019, the median annual salary of machinists was $44,420.
+As of 2019, average machinist salary was $44,420.
 Your salary might be more or less depending on the type of industry you end up working in.
 Machinists in the transportation equipment industry tend to have higher salaries than those who work in the machinery manufacturing industry.